raganwald/raganwald.github.com/_posts/2016-04-15-laziness-is-a-virtue.md

 }
 {% endhighlight %}

-With those in hand, we can write a generator that maps an iterable to a sequence of values with every `nth` element changed to `null`:
+With those in hand, we can write a generator that maps an iterable to a sequence of values with every `nth` element changed to `null`:[^genuine]

+[^genuine]: This is the simplest and most naïve implementation that is recognizably identical to the written description *We start with a table of numbers (e.g., 2, 3, 4, 5, . . . ) and progressively cross off numbers in the table until the only numbers left are primes.
+Specifically, we begin with the first number, p, in the table, and: 1.
+Declare p to be prime, and cross off all the multiples of that number in the table, then 2.
+Find the next number in the table after p that is not yet crossed off and set p to that number; and then repeat from step 1.* In [The Genuine Sieve of Eratosthenes](https://www.cs.hmc.edu/~oneill/papers/Sieve-JFP.pdf), Melissa E. O’Neill describes how to write a lazy functional sieve that is much faster than this implementation, although it abstracts away the notion of crossing off multiples from a list.

 {% highlight javascript %}
 function * nullEveryNth (n, iterable) {